JohnKnee3/E-Store-Back-End/scribble.md

 })

 It looks a little silly but this will grab every comment.
 Then it will create a user name associated with that post and then it will also show every post by title that this user has ever made.

+# 13.5.6

+Learned how to add the JawsDb to the heroku page.
+It'll be best to just come back to this page when relevant.
+We had to change some code in connection.js to make Heroku happy.

+## This

+const sequelize = new Sequelize(process.env.DB_NAME, process.env.DB_USER, process.env.DB_PW, {
+host: 'localhost',
+dialect: 'mysql',
+port: 3306
+});
+--.

+## Turned into this

+let sequelize;

+if (process.env.JAWSDB_URL) {
+sequelize = new Sequelize(process.env.JAWSDB_URL);
+} else {
+sequelize = new Sequelize(
+process.env.DB_NAME,
+process.env.DB_USER,
+process.env.DB_PW,
+{
+host: "localhost",
+dialect: "mysql",
+port: 3306,
+}
+);
+}